-Write ten discussion questions for EACH text.
+Write ten discussion questions for the text's analysis.

-Developing discussion questions for class will allow you to understand complex texts on a deeper level.
-By analyzing and evaluating ideas within the texts and formulating questions, you are preparing yourself to engage in an active class discussion.
+Developing discussion questions for class will allow you to understand the complex text on a deeper level.
+By analyzing and evaluating ideas within the text and formulating questions, you are preparing yourself to engage in an active class discussion.